CWRU Links

 Please review the School of Graduate Studies International Applicant Info webpage for more specific admissions information.

-International Student Services provides a wide range of support and resources to our international student population.
+The Visa & Immigration Services & Advisors (VISA) office provides a wide range of support and resources to our international student population.
 They assist with immigration matters, intercultural exchange opportunities, and understanding the social and academic culture on campus and in the US.

 International students should be aware that not all US medical and dental schools accept international applicants.
 If your career goal is to attend an American professional school, please be sure that your desired institution accepts international students.